 Skip to main content

-Degenerate Dimensions and Common Degenerate Dimensions
+Degenerate Dimensions

-A degenerate dimension is based on one or more columns within a fact dataset.
-This type of dimension can also be based on one or more columns that are common to two or more fact datasets (in which case, the dimension is a common degenerate dimension).
+This type of dimension can also be based on one or more columns that are common to two or more fact datasets (in which case, the dimension is a shared degenerate dimension).
 The dimension columns are not normalized into a separate dataset.

 When you have your dimensional data and fact data in the same dataset, you can still model logical dimensions in AtScale.
 For example, in the image below, the Color dimension, which is a degenerate dimension, is embedded in the factinternetsales fact dataset.